 Some funds from this program continue to be used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the first quarter of 2010, environmental consultant services were used to provide archaeological monitoring at Titanic Memorial Park and comply with the unanticipated discoveries plan at Burling Slip and the monitoring plan at DeLury Square.
+In the second quarter of 2010, environmental consultant services were used to provide archaeological monitoring at Titanic Memorial Park, sampling of the wood from the bulkhead at Burling Slip for dendrochronology testing, and comply with the unanticipated discoveries plan at Burling Slip and the monitoring plan at DeLury Square.

-No Other Funding Sources Found Total Other Funding Sources Grantee Activity Number: FCSSW-1200 Activity Title: FCSSW-1200
+Grantee Activity Number: Activity Title: FCSSW-1200 FCSSW-1200